 Dr. Lambert's voice went on, but Shauna stopped following.
 The space between them thickened, then hardened a little.
 More tests.

 A few minutes later, Dr. Lambert got up to leave.
 She reached for the doorknob, then paused.
 There was still something she wanted to say–something only just beginning to seep from the thick space that held them both.
 Instinctively, her eyes darted to the clock on the wall and caught the slender red second-hand marching on.
 Five past one already.
-Still, she waited.
-And the words came.
+I'm late.
+Her hand gripped the doorknob.
+Silence filled the room.
+And then, with the patience of sap rolling off a tree, the words came.

 I'm sorry, Shauna.
 I know you were hoping for an answer today.
 I was too.